blindacai/Algorithm/README.md

 using cygwin to compile c++ files

-remember to install g++/gcc/gdb while installing cygwin
+remember to install g++/gcc/gdb while installing cygwin (pay attention to pick the GNU one)

 how to switch to the drive where your code sit: